ThredUp Inc. (TDUP) produces promising results

-The share price of ThredUp Inc. (NASDAQ:TDUP) rose to $3.04 per share on Friday from $2.57.
-While ThredUp Inc. has overperformed by 18.29%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, TDUP fell by -86.56%, with highs and lows ranging from $24.10 to $1.90, whereas the simple moving average fell by -67.12% in the last 200 days.
+In Friday’s session, ThredUp Inc. (NASDAQ:TDUP) marked $3.21 per share, up from $3.17 in the previous session.
+While ThredUp Inc. has overperformed by 1.26%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, TDUP fell by -86.02%, with highs and lows ranging from $24.10 to $1.90, whereas the simple moving average fell by -63.44% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now